corefan/xenko-docs/en/manual/graphics/graphics-compositor/custom-scene-renderers.md

 ## Use a delegate

-If you want to develop a renderer and attach it to a method directly, use @'SiliconStudio.Xenko.Rendering.Compositing.DelegateSceneRenderer':
+To develop a renderer and attach it to a method directly, use @'SiliconStudio.Xenko.Rendering.Compositing.DelegateSceneRenderer':

 ```cs
 var sceneRenderer = new DelegateSceneRenderer(